erinf13/BIO_350_F25/README.md

  - turned graph from assignment 2 into a log
  - created if, if else, and else conditions
  - created more graphs changing the algoritm

+IC Assignment 3: Chapter 3 of Ecology Handbook
+ - logistic growth model
+ - understand and define variables before coding ; type out parameters in markdown to ease process
+ - make sure to add correct spaces/symbols in code and make sure the names of the variables are        consistent throughout